Brian Rogers (fighter): Strikeforce

-Rogers made his Strikeforce debut on March 5, 2011 at Strikeforce: Feijao vs. Henderson where he defeated Ian Rammel by TKO in the first round.
+Rogers made his Strikeforce debut on March 5, 2011, at Strikeforce: Feijao vs. Henderson where he defeated Ian Rammel by TKO in the first round.

 Bellator MMA

-On May 21, 2011 it was announced that Rogers will be taking part in the Bellator Season Five Middleweight Tournament which begins on September 17, 2011.
+On May 21, 2011, it was announced that Rogers will be taking part in the Bellator Season Five Middleweight Tournament which begins on September 17, 2011.
 Rogers defeated Victor O'Donnell via TKO in the quarterfinal round at Bellator 50.
 In the semifinal round, Rogers lost to Alexander Shlemenko via TKO in the second round at Bellator 54.

-On January 9, 2012 Rogers was announced as the first of eight participants in Bellator's Season 6 Middleweight Tournament.
-In the opening round, he faced Vitor Vianna on March 16, 2012 at Bellator 61 and won via KO in the first round.
-The knockout received incredible media and fan attention and has since had over 400,000 views on YouTube as one of Bellator's most popular videos in the promotion's short history.
+On January 9, 2012, Rogers was announced as the first of eight participants in Bellator's Season 6 Middleweight Tournament.
+In the opening round, he faced Vitor Vianna on March 16, 2012, at Bellator 61 and won via KO in the first round.
+The knockout received incredible media and fan attention and has since had over 12k views on YouTube as one of Bellator's most popular videos in the promotion's history.

 Rogers was scheduled to face Bruno Santos in the semifinal round of the Middleweight Tournament at Bellator 66.
 However, on April 16, 2012, it was revealed that Santos had to withdraw due to a shoulder injury and was replaced by Bellator newcomer Andreas Spang.
 After dominating most of the first two rounds, he was caught by a counter left hook which resulted in a KO loss.

 In January 2013, Bellator announced Rogers as a competitor in the Season Eight Middleweight tournament.
 His Quarterfinal fight took place at Bellator 89 against Dan Cramer.
 He lost the fight via unanimous decision.

 Rogers then participated in Bellator's Season Nine Middleweight tournament.
-The Quarterfinal bout took place on September 7, 2013 at Bellator 98 against Mikkel Parlo.
+The Quarterfinal bout took place on September 7, 2013, at Bellator 98 against Mikkel Parlo.
 Rogers lost via unanimous decision.

-Rogers was scheduled to face Gary Tapusoa on March 21, 2014 at Bellator 113, however, the bout was cancelled when Tapusoa could not meet the requirements to fight.
+Rogers was scheduled to face Gary Tapusoa on March 21, 2014, at Bellator 113, however, the bout was cancelled when Tapusoa could not meet the requirements to fight.
 Rogers was set to face Johan Romming at Bellator 119 on May 9, 2014, however, the bout was cancelled when Romming pulled out due to undisclosed reasons.
 Rogers faced Adrian Miles at Bellator 119 and won via flying knee KO in the second round.

-Rogers was expected to face James Irvin on September 19, 2014 at Bellator 125.
+Rogers was expected to face James Irvin on September 19, 2014, at Bellator 125.
 However, Irvin pulled out of the bout due to injury and was replaced with Brett Cooper.
 Cooper then suffered a foot injury and pulled out of the bout, so Rogers faced promotional newcomer Rafael Carvalho.
 He lost the fight via TKO in the first round.

 Rogers faced Joey Beltran at Bellator 136 on April 10, 2015.
 He lost the fight by split decision.

-Rogers next moved to the Light Heavyweight division and faced Virgil Zwicker on December 4, 2015 at Bellator 147.
+Rogers next moved to the Light Heavyweight division and faced Virgil Zwicker on December 4, 2015, at Bellator 147.
 He won the fight via submission in the second round.

-Rogers faced UFC vet Alessio Sakara at Bellators first event in Italy on April 16, 2016 at Bellator 152.
+Rogers faced UFC vet Alessio Sakara at Bellators first event in Italy on April 16, 2016, at Bellator 152.
 He lost via knockout in the second round.